StrictlyBusiness/fda-food-recalls/README.md

 #a.
 SBCS Process
 SBCS uses an iterative development process.
 The overall guiding principles of our process are:
 -	Frequent releases
--	Customer Priorities
+-	Customer priorities
--	Transparentency
+-	Transparency
 -	Continuous integration
 -	Self forming teams
 -	Desired functionality

 SBCS employees acted as “customers” to define the functionality and perform user testing.
 The release schedule was reduced from 1-3 week cycles to 1-3 day(s).
-Customers were notified with each build and performed continous user testing.
+Customers were notified with each build and performed continuous user testing.
 On-going feedback gathered in daily stand up meetings.

 Online backlog etc was maintained in Trello, used to manage lists of cards.
 Our Trello board was exported to JSON and stored in the project repository.
-The actual trello board is viewable at https://trello.com/b/4s6rYtpy .
+The actual Trello board is viewable at https://trello.com/b/4s6rYtpy .

 Lists in the Trello board organize the following:
 -	Backlog